-An ATS helps with automated screening of resumes using keywords and phrases to select potential candidates with specific skills, expertise and qualifications.
-It also helps recruiters create attractive career landing pages, job applications and postings, sharing them on social media, career sites and company websites, helping attract and engage top talent.
+An ATS helps with an automated screening of resumes using keywords and phrases to select potential candidates with specific skills, expertise, and qualifications.
+It also helps recruiters create attractive career landing pages, job applications, and postings, sharing them on social media, career sites, and company websites, helping attract and engage top talent.

 Also Read – 16+ Productive Tools for Recruiters